 To reduce the risk of manual handling injuries and improve the way we deliver ammonium nitrate (AN) to remote mine sites, we redesigned our fleet to make our vehicles safer and more efficient.

-Toll Mining Services (TMS) provides dangerous goods freight services to key customers in northern Western Australia, transporting ammonium nitrate (AN) from its depot in Kewdale, Perth to remote mine sites in the Pilbara region.
+Toll's mining services provide dangerous goods freight services to key customers in northern Western Australia, transporting ammonium nitrate (AN) from its depot in Kewdale, Perth to remote mine sites in the Pilbara region.

-TMS has a fleet of BA triples with a combination of end-tipper and belly-dumper trailers to transport shipments of ammonium nitrate (AN) – a chemical compound used as an explosive in the mining industry – along a 2,500 kilometre round trip that takes three days and two nights to complete.
+Toll has a fleet of BA triples with a combination of end-tipper and belly-dumper trailers to transport shipments of ammonium nitrate (AN) – a chemical compound used as an explosive in the mining industry – along a 2,500 kilometre round trip that takes three days and two nights to complete.

 During a routine audit of its fleet, the team identified several areas for improvement in the design of the belly dumpers to reduce the risk of manual handling injuries to operators delivering AN: